Woosh-Crew/Espionage.Engine/README.md

 | Nodes System                 |    Planned     | Easy to use extendable node graph                                                                                                                      | Tools / Nodes |
 | AI Behaviour Trees           |    Planned     | Based off the Nodes System, Easily create AI behaviour.                                                                                                |  Game / Core  |

+# Installing
+Simply just install through the package manager.
+Using the GIT Install type.

 # Publicly Released Extensions
 Here are a list of our extensions and third party extensions, some are still in early development.